Skip to Content

 Matcha Overnight Oats

-A spoon scooping out some of the matcha overnight oats.
+A container of matcha overnight oats.

 • Matcha Powder: Overnight oats with matcha powder are a powerhouse breakfast, and there is no need for coffee in the morning!
 When purchasing matcha powder, look for organic kitchen-grade matcha.